Chapter One VI

 Janah, “We’re going to tour the neighborhood, check you later.”

-Our first stop is a medical marijuana clinic.
+Our first stop is a marijuana dispensary.
 Janah has a story ready, unless she spots someone lying, she’ll tell the same version to every shop owner and table vendor we can get to.

 If they knew her, or of her, Janah has a short list: